Wavepackets on de Sitter spacetime: Contraction of the Lorentz algebra

 \subsection{Representation of the Poincar\'{e} algebra}

-The representation of the Lorentz group defined in \eqref{group_repr} can be induced from a representation of the closed subgroup
+The representation of the Lorentz group defined in~\eqref{group_repr} can be induced from a representation of the closed subgroup

-Moreover, the induction procedure shows that the functions $f\in\cL^2(L,\mrd L)$ are completely determined if their values on the quotient space $BAN/MAN=B/M$ are known \cite{Folland15}, where $\mrd L$ is the unique left invariant Haar measure on $L$.
+Moreover, the induction procedure shows that the functions $f\in\cL^2(L,\mrd L)$ are completely determined if their values on the quotient space $BAN/MAN=B/M$ are known (see the construction of the induced representation in \cite[Section 6.1]{Folland15}), where $\mrd L$ is the unique left invariant Haar measure on $L$.
 However, $B/M$ is diffeomorphic to the hyperboloids \cite{Hannabuss71,MickNied72}

 which are the intersections between the hyperplane $x_n^2=2R^2$ and the de Sitter spacetime:

 The quotient space $B/M$ remains unaltered by the contraction procedure.
 Therefore, after the contraction, the representation of the Poincar\'{e} group $P_n$ is determined by its representations on the two disjoint hyperboloids $\dS_b^+$ and $\dS_b^-$, i.e., it is the direct sum of these subrepresentations.
 The Hilbert spaces on which these subrepresentations act are $\cL^2(\dS_b^+,\mrd\Sigma)$ and $\cL^2(\dS_b^-,\mrd\Sigma)$, respectively, which are subspaces of $\cL^2(\dS,\mrd\Sigma)$.
 Therefore the identity operator $\mathbbm{1}$ on $\cL^2(\dS,\mrd\Sigma)$ is also an identity operator on both $\cL^2(\dS_b^+,\mrd\Sigma)$ and $\cL^2(\dS_b^-,\mrd\Sigma)$.